Beakerboy/MS-Pcode-Assembler/Cache.md

     30 00 30 00 30 00 30 00 30 00 34 00 36 00 7D 00  0.0.0.0.0.4.6.}.

 ## Indirect Table
+A collection of two or two and four byte data values.
 <table class="tg">
 <thead>
   <tr>